 When I say Cloud, I don’t mean the famous cloud repositories like Google Drive, OneDrive, or Dropbox.

-Organizing your passwords on a spreadsheet and then saving it in these Cloud repositories would be like inviting hackers for a feast.
+Organizing your passwords on a spreadsheet and then saving it in these Cloud repositories would be like inviting hackers for an identity theft feast.

 On the contrary, I’m talking about a solution that is more advanced and sophisticated.

 Password managers help you store your login details in a more convenient and secure way.
-And not only you can save passwords, but password managers are also designed to generate unique passwords on demand.
+And not only you can save passwords, but a lot of password manager tools now offer a strong password generator, designed to create unique passwords on demand.

 This is how it works.

 From now on, all you need to remember is that one master password to unlock the vault.
-But make sure it’s super strong and at the same time easy to remember because everything depends on that one password.
+But make sure it’s a strong password and at the same time easy to remember because everything depends on that one password.

 If you forget it, you might lose access to all your important details, too.